ARRIVE ZAGREB, CROATIA

 KOTOR, MONTENEGRO | Seaside Charms

-Spend the day in marvelous Montenegro.
-Begin with a drive to Boka Kotorska, Europe’s southernmost fjord, where precipitous mountains rise from azure waters, and where you take a boat to the Baroque Church of Our Lady of the Rocks, built on an artificial island created by a bulwark of rocks and sinking old and seized ships.
-Visit the walled city of Kotor, a UNESCO World Heritage Site, exploring its 12th-century Cathedral and Maritime Museum.
-Return to Dubrovnik.
+Spend the day in marvelous Montenegro, which was finally established as a fully independent state in 2006, following the dissolution of Yugoslavia.
+With its rugged mountains that sweep down to the glittering blue Adriatic Sea, Montenegro features dynamic topography dotted with picturesque villages and fortified towns.
+Begin with a drive to Boka Kotorska, Europe’s southernmost fjord, where precipitous mountains rise from azure waters, and where you take a boat to the Baroque Church of Our Lady of the Rocks, built on an artificial island created by a bulwark of rocks and the remains of old shipwrecks.
+Local legend has it that the island was created over the centuries by fishermen dropping rocks into the sea, a tale reenacted every year on July 22, when locals sail to the island to attend church and deposit more stones along the shore.
+Visit the city of Kotor, a UNESCO World Heritage Site surrounded by fortifications that date back to the era when the region lay under Venetian rule.
+Explore its 12th-century Cathedral and Maritime Museum, before returning to Dubrovnik.

 DUBROVNIK | The City Museum

 Enjoy a morning tour of Dubrovnik.
-Proclaimed a “city museum” by UNESCO, the Old Town is surrounded by impressive medieval stone walls and towers.
+Proclaimed a “city museum” by UNESCO, the Old Town is surrounded by impressive stone walls and towers that make it one of the best-preserved medieval cities in Europe.
 Mingle with local traders and craftspeople in its markets.
-Then, listen as a survivor of the Balkan War shares memories of the conflict.
-Follow an afternoon at leisure and a farewell dinner tonight with a traditional klapa performance, arranged just for you.
+Then, listen as a survivor of the Balkan War shares memories of the conflict that secured Croatia’s independence from the former Yugoslavia, a victory that cost more than 20,000 Croatian lives.
+Spend the afternoon at leisure, followed by a memorable farewell dinner accompanied by a traditional klapa (a cappella choir) performance, arranged just for you.

 Transfer to the airport for your flight home.